rjellis/pijp-dti/README.md

 deviation, median and volume are calculated for each region of interest.
 A comma separated value file (CSV) is generated for each anisotropy measure.
 CSV format: (name, min, max, mean, std. dev, median, volume).
-The white matter segmentation mask is applied before caluclation.
-It thresholds where the probability for white matter is greater than or equal to 50%.
+The white matter segmentation mask is applied before calculation.
+It thresholds where the probability for white matter is greater than or equal to 40%.
 The ROI statistics are only calculated over the non-zero voxels.

 ## Interactive Steps

 ### MaskQC

-**Launch a GUI to QC the automated skull stripping**
+**Open a GUI to QC the automated skull stripping**

-Selecting 'Pass', 'Fail', or 'Edit' sets the result for the case being QC'd.
+Selecting **'Pass', 'Fail', or 'Edit'** sets the result for the case being QC'd.
 Runs SegQC if 'pass' is selected.

 ### SegQC

+**Open a GUI to QC the tissue segmentation**

 Runs WarpQC if 'pass' is selected.
+Queues up cases where MaskQC is passed or edited cases where RoiStats has an outcome of 'Redone.'

 ### WarpQC

-**Launch a GUI to QC the nonlinear registration**
+**Open a GUI to QC the nonlinear registration**

+Queues up cases where SegQC has passed.
 If 'pass' is selected, the results from RoiStats are stored in the Database.

 ### StoreInDatabase

 Store the CSV's from RoiStats in the database after passing WarpQC.

+# How To Use QC Tool

+sample command:

+`dti.py -p SampleProject -s maskqc`

+This will queue up all cases ready for MaskQC.
+A window will open with the middle slice of the average b0 image, with a red mask overlaid.
+Use the **Pass, Edit, or Fail** buttons on the right to select a result.
+Select **Open in FSLView** if you wish to edit the mask or view the case with a more advanced viewer.
+When you are done editing or selecting a result, use the **Submit** button to submit the case.
+This button will close the current window.
+If you wish to exit the QC Tool at any time, use the **Quit** button.
+This will close the QC Tool and stop the queue.
+Running the MaskQC command again will continue where you left off.
+If you wish to open a single case, use the option `-c` followed by the desired code in the command.